Best 50 Bangkok Photography Spots for day and night photography

 - The Dome at Skybar

-- The Baiyoke Tower II – Visit the Observation deck at sunset or night time (84th floor).
+- The Baiyoke Tower II – Visit the Observation deck at sunset or nighttime (84th floor).
 Tickets at 400 Baht.
-Please note that I was said that the deck is now revolving continuously making impossible any kind of night/sunset photography.
+Please note that I was told that the deck is now revolving continuously making impossible any kind of night/sunset photography.
 You may have to approach the restaurant for that.

 Take the elevator and go to the top floor.
-It can be busy with other photographers on sunset and blue hour
+It can be busy with other photographers at sunset and blue hour

 Travel Photography in Bangkok – how to move around